-In 2017-2018, the USGS will: create a CSI R-package for consistent computation of the CSI by different users, develop a website with access to real-time CSIs, and compute the CSI at additional locations across the Southeast U.S. The CSI has been calculated for 21 sites in South Carolina, Georgia, and South Florida.
-Contact Paul Conrads (email@example.com) for more information about the CSI and available calculations.
+In 2018, USGS will create a CSI R-package for consistent computation of the CSI by different users, develop a website with access to real-time CSIs, and compute the CSI at additional locations across the Southeast U.S. The CSI has been calculated for 21 sites in South Carolina, Georgia, and South Florida.
+More information is available through the USGS South Atlantic Water Science Center.

 Read more about the CSI

-First, a needs assessment was completed through structured interviews with 30 resource managers along the Carolinas' coast to identify opportunities for drought early warning and monitoring through the use of a new index, as well as additional data and research needed to effectively understand and monitor drought in coastal ecosystems.
+Phase 1.
+A needs assessment was completed through structured interviews with 30 resource managers along the Carolinas' coast to identify opportunities for drought early warning and monitoring through the use of a new index, as well as additional data and research needed to effectively understand and monitor drought in coastal ecosystems.

+Phase 2.
 The second component of this project involved collaboration with the US Geological Survey South Atlantic Water Science Center (USGS SAWSC) to inform the development of the Coastal Salinity Index (CSI).
-Activities include 1) synthesizing existing information about salinity and drought effects on coastal resources and 2) identifying and documenting salinity datasets for calculating the CSI and ecological response datasets to assess linkages between ecological variables and salinity levels as expressed by the CSI.
-Researchers have also begun to investigate the linkages between ecological indicators (for example, blue crab landings, bald cypress growth, and fisheries monitoring data) and varying salinity conditions expressed by the CSI.
+Activities include 1) synthesizing existing information about drought and salinity effects on coastal resources and 2) identifying and documenting salinity and ecological response datasets for calculating the CSI and assessing linkages between ecological variables and salinity levels as expressed by the CSI.

-CISA’s 2017–2018 activities will support research and engagement with CSI users to assess how the CSI can be applied and provide value to drought monitoring and decision making.
-This will include ongoing work with Coastal Carolinas DEWS partners to identify and obtain environmental response datasets as well as to use those datasets to assess linkages between coastal drought and salinity with affected environmental resources.
+CISA’s 2018 activities will support research and engagement with users to assess how the CSI can be applied and provide value to drought monitoring and decision making.
+This will include ongoing work with Coastal Carolinas DEWS partners to assess linkages between coastal drought and salinity with affected environmental resources.
+Researchers have begun to investigate the linkages between ecological indicators (for example, blue crab landings, bald cypress growth, and fisheries monitoring data) and varying salinity conditions expressed by the CSI.